Home Hip Replacement Complications

 Blood Clots and Nerve Damage

 Blood clots are a common risk after any major surgery.
-Surgeons may prescribe blood thinners to prevent the risk of clots traveling to the heart or lungs.
+To reduce the risk of clots traveling to the lungs or heart, surgeons often prescribe blood thinners like low-molecular-weight heparin or aspirin for a few weeks after surgery.

 Component Loosening and Early Implant Failure